 The Beginning of Your Idaho Divorce

-Once you have made the determination to seek a divorce, your next step will depend on whether your spouse is in agreement regarding the divorce, the division of assets, and child custody, if there are children involved.
+Once you have made the determination to seek a divorce, your next step will depend on whether your spouse is in agreement, the division of assets, and child custody, if there are children involved.
 In fact, even among those divorces which begin in a friendly manner, few actually end up that way.
 This means that if you think you don’t need an attorney because you and your spouse are in agreement about everything, you may find, down the road, that you were not as much in agreement as you thought.

 Emotions run high during a divorce and it can be difficult to reach mutually acceptable agreements when those emotions are clouding your judgment.
-This is the best reason to have a skilled Idaho divorce attorney by your side from start to finish.
-Your Idaho divorce attorney will consistently look out for your best interests, allowing you the time and space necessary to process your divorce.
+This is the best reason to have a skilled Idaho attorney by your side from start to finish.
+Your Idaho divorce lawyer will consistently look out for your best interests, allowing you the time and space necessary to process your divorce.

 The Division of Assets and Child Custody